-The Department performs its parole supervision functions through the Parole Services section of the Community and Field Services Management Division.
-The Department has organized the state into five parole regions for purposes of management and delivery of parole services.
+The Department performs its parole supervision functions through the Parole Services Section of the Community and Field Services Division.
+The Department has organized the state into four parole regions for purposes of management and delivery of parole services.
 Each region is managed by a regional parole director.
-The regions, and the locations of each regional office, are as follows: Western Region-Hutchinson; South Central Region-Wichita; Central Region-Topeka; Southeastern Region-Pittsburg; and Eastern Region-Kansas City.
-In addition to the regional offices the Department also has parole offices located in 11 other communities, including Garden City, Dodge City, Salina, Great Bend, Olathe, Lansing, Junction City, Lawrence, Emporia, Independence and El Dorado.
-Information on regional offices and directors is given in Figure 5.1.
-The regional distribution of the parole services function is presented in the map in Figure 5.2.
+The regions, and the locations of each regional office, are as follows: Western Region--Hutchinson; Southern Region--Wichita; Central Region--Topeka; and Eastern Region--Kansas City.
+In addition to the regional offices the Department also has parole offices located in 10 other communities, including Garden City, Dodge City, Salina, Great Bend, Olathe, Junction City, Lawrence, Emporia, Independence and Pittsburg.

-On June 30, 1990, a total of 4,923 Kansas parolees, compact parolees, and compact probationers were under supervision in Kansas.
-Staff in the Central Office monitored an additional 2,187 cases that were under compact placement in another state, under active warrant status or on absconder status.
-Seventy-eight parole officers provided services to an average caseload of 63 offenders within the 105 counties of the State.
+On July 1, 1991, a total of 5,499 Kansas parolees, compact parolees, and compact probationers were under supervision in Kansas.
+Staff in the central office monitored an additional 2,518 cases that were under compact placement in another state, under active warrant status or on absconder status.
+Seventy parole officers provided services to an average caseload of 79 offenders within the 105 counties of the State.